jimmystridh/cc-history-rs/README.md

   - Press `i` to view detailed information about the selected conversation
   - Shows session ID, project path, file path, creation date, last message date, and message count
   - Modal appears as an overlay and can be closed with `Esc`

+- Settings modal
+  - Press `,` (comma) to open settings configuration
+  - Configure Claude command (defaults to "claude")
+  - Press `Enter` to edit the command, `Enter` again to save, `Esc` to cancel/close
+  - Settings persist to `~/.config/cc-history/config.json`

+- Session resumption
+  - Press `r` to resume the selected session in Claude Code
+  - Changes working directory to the session's project path
+  - Executes the configured Claude command with `--resume <session_id>`
+  - Supports command switches (e.g., `claude --verbose` becomes `claude --verbose --resume <session_id>`)
+  - Application exits after launching Claude (does not return to browser)
+  - Terminal state is properly restored for the launched session

 - Export
   - Export current conversation to `exports/conversation-<id>.html` (`e`) and open in default browser